 Before deciding on a pair of lifting straps to buy, it’s important to know when the best times to use them will be and what distinguishes each one.
 Below, we will discuss when to use and when not to use lifting straps, as well as which ones might be right for you.

 When to Use Lifting Straps

-This can be especially important if your pressing movements, such as bench press or overhead press, continue to rise while your rows and deadlifts are stuck as this can cause a muscular imbalance resulting in poor posture and even shoulder injury.
-To prevent this, the muscles of your upper back need to be in line with the muscles of your chest and shoulders and lifting straps are a great way to ensure that this balance is maintained while your grip is lagging.
+This can be especially important if your pressing movements, such as bench press or overhead press, continue to rise.
+At the same time, your rows and deadlifts are stuck as this can cause a muscular imbalance resulting in poor posture and even shoulder injury.
+To prevent this, the muscles of your upper back need to be in line with the muscles of your chest and shoulders, and lifting straps are a great way to ensure that this balance is maintained while your grip is lagging.

 When not to Use Lifting Straps